The College of Adult & Professional Studies will consider applicants who:

 Additional General Admission Requirements for International Applicants

 An international applicant is any candidate who is neither a U.S. citizen nor a U.S. permanent resident alien.
-International applicants must:
+International applicants, in addition to the general requirements for admission, must:

-- If an applicant is receiving funds from a sponsor(s), submit:
+If an applicant is receiving funds from a U.S. sponsor, submit:

-- Submit a copy of passport (applicants living in the U.S.).
+- A copy of their passport (applicants living in or traveling to the U.S.).

-- Submit a copy of current visa (applicants living in the U.S.).
+- A copy of their current visa (applicants living in or traveling to the U.S.).